David-Manniche/TheMarket/readme.txt

-    => 046209 - abdroid-After order is placed on pickup then on success screen data is not populating => 046306 - Seller >> request >> shipping tab should be removed if we request for digital products => 046397	In case of image present with 0 id and 0 record id then default image displying wrong
+    => 046209 - abdroid-After order is placed on pickup then on success screen data is not populating => 046306 - Seller >> request >> shipping tab should be removed if we request for digital products => 046397	In case of image present with 0 id and 0 record id then default image displying wrong => 046393 - admin> seo> url rewriting> language column is coming which is having no use

 Enhancements:
     => Tax module upgrade